Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_6.md

 # Milestone 6.2 - Cloning, Networking and Starting fw-blue1

-I updated/refined my previous functions to switch network adapters/power on a VM and deployed “fw-blue1” like the following:
+I updated/refined my previous functions to switch network adapters/power on a VM and deployed “fw-blue1” like the following (**NOTE:** After completeing fw-blue1, "Switch-VMNetworkAdapter" function was changed to "Set-Network".
+The functions functionality was not changed!):

 ```powershell
 Deploy-Clone -LinkedClone -VMName server.vyos.base -CloneVMName fw-blue1 -defaultJSON ./480.json